10 minute read

 In order to give your customers more options to interact with you outside of the typical channels, it's crucial to provide an omnichannel customer experience.

-Your employees will thank you for having an omnichannel customer service strategy
+Your team will thank you for having an omnichannel customer service strategy

 By enabling agents to contact other team members if they run into problems without leaving the support ticket, omnichannel support helps agents collaborate better.
 Internal communication tools like Slack or Discord can be used for this.